chazwatkins/ash_training/labs/9-ash-json-api.md

 7. Visit `localhost:4000/api/json/tweets`.
 You might notice that the `attributes` key is empty.
 This is because we haven't marked any of our attributes is `public?`.

-For an API extension to show any attributes, calculations, they must be marked `public?` Add the `public true` option to the attributes on the `tweet`.
+For an API extension to show any attributes, calculations, they must be marked `public?`.
+Add the `public? true` option to the attributes on the `tweet`.

 8. You'll notice also that the `links` are empty.
 We can add a `get` route for to fetch a tweet.